Skip to content

 NCN: So why do you do what you do?
 How did Hawai’i Community Lending become your life’s calling?

 Gilbreath: Hawai’i Community Lending was a program of an organization I was running called Hawaiian Community Assets, which is the parent corporation of HCL.
-I had been asked to lead Hawaiian Community Assets and HCL at the time by Native Hawaiian leaders in the community.
-Our existing executive director had the great opportunity as a Native woman to go to Department of Hawaiian Homelands to ensure families got access to the land and got back to the land for self-sufficiency and sovereignty purposes.
+I had been asked to lead Hawaiian Community Assets and HCL at the time by native Hawaiian leaders in the community.
+Our existing executive director had the great opportunity as a Native woman to go to Department of Hawaiian Home Lands to ensure families got access to the land and got back to the land for self-sufficiency and sovereignty purposes.
 As executive director of Hawaiian Community Assets for several years, I was responsible for working with the board to create HCL.
-Long story short, the drive as a non-Native Hawaiian to support the amazing mission of HCL as a Native CDFI to increase economic self-sufficiency and sovereignty for the Native Hawai’ian community – I take that very seriously.
+Long story short, the drive as a non-native Hawaiian to support the amazing mission of HCL as a Native CDFI to increase economic self-sufficiency and sovereignty for the native Hawai’ian community – I take that very seriously.
 It’s really about kuleana – the responsibility that was bestowed on me, and now I’m working as hard as I can to fulfill that kuleana.

 NCN: There are currently 64 federally certified Native CDFIs and many more “emerging” CDFIs following in their footsteps.
 Why do Native communities feel it necessary to create CDFIs, and what fundamental role do they play?